-Crowds gather as early as 5 p.m at Ebenezer A.ME.
+Crowds gathered as early as 5 p.m at Ebenezer A.ME.
 Church in Fort Washington, Md. to enjoy the eighth annual McDonald’s Inspiration Celebration Gospel Tour (IGCT) on Friday, May 23.
 According to reports tickets for the free concert featuring host Erica Campbell, comedian Jonathan Slocumb, Kurt Carr and the Kurt Carr Singers, Anthony Brown & group therAPy, Moses Tyson, Jr., The Mississippi Mass Choir and Uncle Reece were grabbed up the first day they became available.

 Praise 104.1's Lonnie Hunter opened the show and greeted the audience, followed by the opening prayer by Byron Cage.
 From there, things kicked into high gear.
 The tour is always an exciting and spirit-filled time, however, this year IGCT seemed to outdo itself.
 The show opened with the Mississippi Mass Choir hitting the stage, followed shortly thereafter by each performer.
 It was a tour de force in showmanship and gave the packed house a satisfying glimpse of what lay ahead.